MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 - **Finish deposit**: This use case
     - resume the session of "_Deposit",
     - retrieves the booked deposit request,
-    - mints LP tokens to cover the new fund,
+    - mints mLP tokens to cover the new fund,
-    - returns the LP tokens to **User wallet**,
+    - returns the mLP tokens to **User wallet**,
     - and helps **Control staking transition** stake the fund.
 - **_Withdraw**: This is what happens at the level of vault contracts when the **Withdraw** use case is invoked at the system level.
-Invoked by **User wallet** with LP tokens returned, this used case coordinates the following two use cases.
+Invoked by **User wallet** with mLP tokens returned, this used case coordinates the following two use cases.
 - **Book withdraw**: This use case
-    - collects the returned LP tokens,
+    - collects the returned mLP tokens,
-    - burns the collected LP tokens,
+    - burns the collected mLP tokens,
     - books the withdrawal request with the system,
     - and pauses the session of "_Deposit".
 - **Finish deposit**: This use case
     - resume the session of "_Deposit",
     - retrieves the books withdrawal request,
-    - subtract fund, as much as covered by the returned LP tokens, from the total system assets, and
+    - subtract fund, as much as covered by the returned mLP tokens, from the total system assets, and
     - returns the fund to **User wallet**
 - **Control staking transition**: This use case transitions to a new asset state by executing **transitionPlan** provided by **Staking optimizer**.
 (This is the most challenging part of vault implementation.)
 It does *collectively*, by using **Move staking asset**,
     - **Collect reward**,